ember-engines/ember-engines.com/markdown/guide/testing.md

 ### Testing for Lazy Engines

-If you have a lazy engine, you'll need to edit your `tests/test-helper.js` like this:
+If you have a lazy engine, you'll need to ensure that your `tests/test-helper.js` is configured to preload your engine's assets:

 ```js
 import Application from '../app';